Painting Metal Surfaces: Techniques and Best Practices

 Proper Surface Preparation

-A smooth finish starts with properly preparing the metal surface.
-Clean the metal thoroughly to remove any dirt, grease, or debris.
-For rusty metal, scrub off any loose rust and then apply a rust-preventing primer.
-Lightly sand the surface to provide “tooth” for the new paint to adhere to.
-Wipe away dust with a tack cloth.
+A flawless finish starts with a clean, well-prepared surface.
+Wash the metal thoroughly to remove dirt, grease, and debris.
+For rusty areas, scrub away loose rust and apply a rust-preventing primer.
+Lightly sand the surface to create “tooth” for the new paint, then wipe it down with a tack cloth.

 Apply a Primer